 - Give yourself full permission to eat ALL foods

 - Practice honouring your hunger and fullness ques (and don’t arrive to the party starving!)

 Now is a prime opportunity to truly listen to your body.
 Of course there may be some overeating past comfortable fullness, that’s to be expected simply by the share amount of food that tends to be serves on Christmas Day alone.
-However, if you can let go of any sense of FOMO (Fear Of Missing Out) then there’s truly no need to any extremes of uncomfortableness.
-Because you are not starting (another) diet in January, you’re just respecting your body’s cues and that’s that.
+That is totally cool too.
+Your body knows how to handle it.

 - You don’t need to repent anything